garrandall/popular-music-data/tracks/life-s-too-short-the-lafayettes.md

 A-no no, a-no no, a-no no, a-no
 I, I keep a-tellin' you, I, I keep a-tellin' you
-I, I keep a-tellin' you, aah
+I, I keep a-tellin' you, ah

 I, I said I told a-you baby
 I said I told-a you all